from small one page howto to huge articles all in one place

 This is an implementation of the User Datagram Protocol described in RFC 768.
 It implements a connectionless, unreliable datagram packet service.
 Packets may be reordered or duplicated before they arrive.
 UDP generates and checks checksums to catch transmission errors.

 All receive operations return only one packet.
-When the packet is smaller than the passed buffer only that much data is returned, when it is bigger the packet is truncated and the MSG_TRUNC flag is set.
+When the packet is smaller than the passed buffer, only that much data is returned; when it is bigger, the packet is truncated and the MSG_TRUNC flag is set.
 MSG_WAITALL is not supported.

-When the MSG_DONTROUTE flag is set on sending the destination address must refer to a local interface address and the packet is only sent to that interface.
+When the MSG_DONTROUTE flag is set on sending, the destination address must refer to a local interface address and the packet is sent only to that interface.

-Address Format
+Address format

 UDP uses the IPv4 sockaddr_in address format described in ip(7).

-Error Handling
+Error handling

 All fatal errors will be passed to the user as an error return even when the socket is not connected.
 This includes asynchronous errors received from the network.
 You may get an error for an earlier packet that was sent on the same socket.
 This behavior differs from many other BSD socket implementations which don't pass any errors unless the socket is connected.
 Linux's behavior is mandated by RFC 1122.

-For compatibility with legacy code in Linux 2.0 and 2.2 it was possible to set the SO_BSDCOMPAT SOL_SOCKET option to receive remote errors only when the socket has been connected (except for EPROTO and EMSGSIZE).
+For compatibility with legacy code, in Linux 2.0 and 2.2 it was possible to set the SO_BSDCOMPAT SOL_SOCKET option to receive remote errors only when the socket has been connected (except for EPROTO and EMSGSIZE).
 Locally generated errors are always passed.
 Support for this socket option was removed in later kernels; see socket(7) for further information.

-When the IP_RECVERR option is enabled all errors are stored in the socket error queue and can be received by recvmsg(2) with the MSG_ERRQUEUE flag set.
+When the IP_RECVERR option is enabled, all errors are stored in the socket error queue, and can be received by recvmsg(2) with the MSG_ERRQUEUE flag set.

-Socket Options
+Socket options

 To set or get a UDP socket option, call getsockopt(2) to read or setsockopt(2) to write the option with the option level argument set to IPPROTO_UDP.
+Unless otherwise noted, optval is a pointer to an int.

 UDP_CORK (since Linux 2.5.44)